 Max Kaplun, Art Director at DynamoI found myself nodding along to a lot of Max’s points about making sure that you know the companies you’re working with before signing on to do any work.

 PK Langshaw, Associate Professor at Concordia University, Department of Design & Computation Arts.

 A lot of the highlights for me came from PK’s involvement in the discussion.
 Maybe it’s because I have no formal graphic design education, maybe it’s because out of all of us she has the most experience in the field and therefore, a better grasp on what’s possible.
 Her stories were fascinating and authentic.

-It certainly helped that my fellow panelists are equally passionate about the topic of social responsibility and are, in general, interesting and intelligent people with a wealth of experience to share.
+My fellow panelists and I are all equally passionate about the topic of social responsibility and are.
 Moreover, the organizers of the event did a great job at making all of us feel comfortable.
 Our discussion moderator Isabel K. Lee is well versed in the art of debate and come up with thoughtful questions throughout the discussion.